tum-ens/mathprog-energy-models/README.md

 This mixed-integer linear programming (MILP) model finds the maximum revenue topology and size of a district heating network for a given set of source and demand vertices.
 The model can decide which demands to connect and  consequently decide over the location and size of the built network.

 ### Equilibrium

+This LP model finds the maximum welfare solution for a given set of  a) a discretised production cost curve (i.e. a merit order curve) and b) a discretised utility function of customers (i.e. a price-demand curve).

 ### Intertemporal

 This LP model finds the minimum cost investment plan for for a set of two power plant technologies over multiple decades, allowing investment decisions every five years.
 Old investments phase out of the power plant fleet after